SerenityOS/serenity/ReadMe.md

 Sometimes I write about the system on [my github.io blog](https://awesomekling.github.io/).

-There's also a [Patreon](https://www.patreon.com/serenityos) if you would like to show some support that way.
+I'm also on [Patreon](https://www.patreon.com/serenityos) and [GitHub Sponsors](https://github.com/sponsors/awesomekling) if you would like to show some support that way.

 ## Screenshot

 ![Screenshot as of 1133aca](https://raw.githubusercontent.com/SerenityOS/serenity/master/Meta/screenshot-1133aca.png)

-## Current features (all under development)
+## Current features (all under development, some more mature than others)

 * Pre-emptive multitasking
 * Multithreading